yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/animation/scripting-animation.md

  - **Normal** category, **repeatCount** will be set as 1

 ## Animation event
-Visual editing the frame event is supported in the animation editor (For the method of editing, please refer to [./animation-event.md]).
+Visually editing the frame event is supported in the animation editor (For the methods of editing, please refer to [./animation-event.md]).
 Writing the callback of the animation event in the script is very simple too.
 The callback of the animation event is actually a normal function.
 The frame event added to the animation editor will map onto the component of animation root node.

 ### Concrete example:
 Suppose a frame event is added to the end of animation, which is as illustrated below: